Role in palliative care

 Codes and guidelines to provide guidance to the psychology profession developed by The Psychology Board of Australia are freely accessible.

 Guidelines specific to psychology and palliative care in Australia have not been published.
 However, the Palliative Care Service Development Guidelines 2018 (331kb pdf) provides an overview of psychology (as part of allied health) in palliative care.

 Resources for Patients, Carers and Families

 Psychologists have an important role in supporting patients, carers and their families with information.
-The CareSearch Resources for Patients, Carers and Families provides links to useful information including fact sheets and printable resources that psychologist can download and share.
+The CareSearch Resources for Patients and Carers provides links to useful information including fact sheets and printable resources that psychologist can download and share.